Alice-2096/bookList/README.md

 - [x] Set To-read booklist priority by clicking on the 'star' button
 - [x] fix DB and frontend logic on '/home'
 - [x] implement search bar functionality
-- [ ] book recommendation based on websearch 'What is Popular?/Book of the Month'
+- [ ] fetch book recommendations from NYT Book API: https://developer.nytimes.com/docs/books-product/1/routes/lists.json/get
 - [x] Modular Routing
 - [ ] Unit Testing using Jest or Cypress
 - [ ] deploy the application on Heroku when all tasks are complete :tada: